kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/202006 answers.md

 However if used responsibly it can make a programmers life easier, fx. introducing a global count-variable, where each function call will increment this count as a side-effect.
 Logic could then be implemented around this side effect

-**Key idea in imperative programming, an key idea in function programming not to have this I.e in imperative programming, we are not ensured that the function will be pure, and they are always pure in functional programming**
+**Key idea in imperative programming, a key idea in function programming not to have this I.e in imperative programming, we are not ensured that the function will be pure, and they are always pure in functional programming**

 ## By reading the specification of the C++ language, you notice that it guarantees that arguments will be evaluated linearly and will not interleave, but that there are not guarantee of evaluation of parameters or expressions in any specific order.
 Consider the following C-like program.